inivekin/abosa/abosa.typ

 instead o pain o what you save, an in the end, if still you're drained, you'll find remains the work you gave,
-"If only for a little while,
+If only for a little while,
-as time-space prison still presides tae force change through rapid turnstile an hasteful, immolates insides.
+as time-space prison still presides tae force change through rapid turnstile fae hasteful endings o insides.
-Its end provides initial state, and starts must come from somethings end, but how one might interpolate an tae what depth will help transcend."
+Such end provides initial state, but starts must come from somethings end, an how one might interpolate an tae what depth will help transcend."
 I hit a height an see descent
 that seems as nae continuous,